Adult-onset growth hormone deficiency

 What is adult-onset growth hormone deficiency?

-Growth hormone deficiency is classified depending on when, or at what stage of life, the deficiency first becomes evident.
-There are some adults who were diagnosed as growth hormone deficient when they were children (childhood-onset growth hormone deficiency) and there are others who become growth hormone deficient once they reach adult life (adult onset).
+Growth hormone deficiency is classified depending at what stage of life, the deficiency first becomes evident.
+There are some adults who were diagnosed as growth hormone deficient when they were children (childhood-onset growth hormone deficiency) and there are others who became growth hormone deficient after having reached adult life (adult onset).

 What causes adult-onset growth hormone deficiency?